search ]

 CSS Grid Fr Unit Explained

-CSS Grid introduced a new measurement unit to the world.
-It’s actually a new type of flexible unit called Fr unit.
-The meaning of Fr is Fractional Unit, where 1fr represents a fraction of the available space within a grid container.
+CSS Grid introduced a flexible unit called fr (fractional unit).
+1fr represents one fraction of the available space in a grid container.

 .grid-wrap {